Andy-SS/eLog/README.md

 - **Zero Overhead**: Thread safety can be completely disabled for single-threaded applications

 ### 🎯 Embedded-Specific Features
-- **Per-File Log Thresholds**: Set log levels for individual source files/modules at runtime for fine-grained control
+- **Per-Module Log Thresholds**: Set log levels for individual modules at runtime for fine-grained control
 - **Memory Efficient**: 128-byte message buffer, optimized for resource-constrained systems
 - **RTOS Ready**: Thread-safe design suitable for FreeRTOS, ThreadX, and other RTOSs
 - **MCU Error Codes**: Comprehensive set of error codes for common MCU subsystems